polyipseity/information/special/business model canvas.md

 #### channels

-The channels building block shows {{the way to reach customers and deliver value propositions}}.
+The channels building block shows {{the ways to reach customers and deliver value propositions}}.
 Channels phases are split into {{five phases, in chronological order: awareness, evaluation, purchase, delivery, and after sales}}.
 Channels can be classified into {{own or partner, and direct or indirect.
 Partner channels are always indirect}}.

 #### customer relationships